starburstdata/metabase-driver/README.md

 ### Testing Driver
 Once you have built all required resources with the `make build` command, run `make test`.
 This command builds your local driver changes and then starts Starburst driver tests.

+#### Staring a Trino Server in Docker
+Running `make test` will start a trino server for you on port 8082 when needed, but if you want to start one, you can run `make start_trino_if_missing`.

 #### Executing Specific Tests
 You can cd into the metabase repo and run commands like:
 `DRIVERS=starburst clojure -X:dev:drivers:drivers-dev:test :only metabase.query-processor-test.timezones-test/filter-test`